The Bankruptcy Sage

 Are you struggling to make ends meet?
 Maybe you’re drowning in debt.
 Tired of dodging calls from creditors?
 Do you wonder if bankruptcy is a good idea?
 Would you like a fresh start?
 If you answered yes to any of these questions, you’ve come to the right place.

-Where can I find information?
+Where can I find information about the bankruptcy process?

 As a California attorney with over forty years of experience helping clients with bankruptcy cases, I have a deep understanding of the complex laws and regulations that govern the bankruptcy process.
 I have helped hundreds of individuals and businesses successfully file for bankruptcy and get the relief they need to move forward with their lives and businesses.